 What is zooarchaeology?

-The zooarchaeological comparative collection at the University of Tennessee was established in the early 1970s.
-Walter E. Klippel and Paul Parmalee were instrumental in developing the collection which currently includes over 12,000 vertebrate and 1,500 molluscan (shellfish) specimens.
-Since its conception it has become one of the largest of its kind in eastern North America.
+The vertebrate osteology collection at the University of Tennessee was established in the early 1970s.
+Walter E. Klippel and Paul Parmalee were instrumental in developing the collection which currently includes over 12,000 vertebrate specimens, and is one of the largest of its kind in eastern North America.
 The collection has proven invaluable for both research and public service, and is utilized extensively in several courses offered through the Department of Anthropology.
-It also serves as an indispensable reference for students completing graduate theses and dissertations in zooarchaeology.

 Support from the National Science Foundation (NSF Award # 9408643) has facilitated digitalization and reorganization of the collection.
 This support has greatly increased our ability to accommodate researchers from outside the department.
-If you are interested in utilizing the collection for research purposes, please contact the lab manager, Jen Green firstname.lastname@example.org
+If you are interested in utilizing the collection for research purposes, please contact Anneke Janzen (email@example.com).

 Congratulations Dr. Klippel!